-The Company extends credit to its customers, who are located primarily in California.
+The Company extends credit to its customers, who are located nationwide.
 Accounts receivable are customer obligations due under normal trade terms.
 The Company performs continuing credit evaluations of its customers' financial condition.
 Management reviews accounts receivable on a regular basis, based on contracted terms and how recently payments have been received to determine if any such amounts will potentially be uncollected.
 The Company includes any balances that are determined to be uncollectible in its allowance for doubtful accounts.
 After all attempts to collect a receivable have failed, the receivable is written off.
-The balance of the allowance account at June 30, 2011 and 2010 are \$11,408 and \$161,924 respectively.
+The balance of the allowance account at June 30, 2012 and 2011 are \$52,408 and \$11,408 respectively.